-Our Ofsted rating is 'Good'.
-Our most recent inspection was in February 2020.
+Our Ofsted rating is 'Requires Improvement'.
+Our most recent inspection was in January 2014.
 The full report can be downloaded from Ofsted's website.
 Our Section 8 inspection report can also be found on the Ofsted website.

-https://reports.ofsted.gov.uk/provider/21/123557
+http://reports.ofsted.gov.uk/inspection-reports/find-inspection-report/provider/ELS/123557